 The latest indication that hiring may be about to further accelerate came from a National Association for Business Economics survey of 84 of its member businesses.
 The percentage of businesses planning to expand payrolls in the next six months outpaced those planning to shed jobs by 35 points, the highest pace since the question was first asked a decade ago.

-try taking credit for the healthier outlook by saying they helped usher in more business certainty, according to reports.
+Much has been made of President Obama's supposedly pro-business turn lately.
+And some House Republicans were quick to try taking credit for the healthier outlook by saying they helped usher in more business certainty, according to reports.

 But, according to the NABE release, the "majority of respondents anticipate no increase or decrease in investment spending or employment in response to new tax policies, suggesting business decisions are being driven by the fundamentals of the improving economy."